fastify/send/README.md

 ## Caching

-It does _not_ perform internal caching, you should use a reverse proxy cache such as Varnish for this, or those fancy things called CDNs.
+It does _not_ perform internal caching, you should use a reverse proxy cache such as nish for this, or those fancy things called CDNs.
 If your application is small enough that it would benefit from single-node memory caching, it's small enough that it does not need caching at all ;).